CorBer/teensy_batdetector/version1_3development/lib/SparkFun_u-blox_GNSS/README.md

-# SparkFun u-blox Arduino GNSS Library
+# THIS IS A COPY OF THE SparkFun u-blox Arduino GNSS Library

+# ON 4th march 2022 part of the library was changed due to a false leap-year calculation

 <table class="table table-hover table-striped table-bordered">
   <tr align="center">